gctwve/GuiDOS-bot/README.md

 The bot will talk through the audio output.
 In order to pipe it into discord as an input, I recommend using VB-CABLE Virtual Audio Device.

-If you want to make any code changes, I wish you luck in that dark place.
-I didn't leave any comments and the structure is a complete disaster.
-It was never meant to see the light of day.
+If you want to make any code changes, go at it, but the code is still pretty shitty.